-Wildland Trekking guides are paid by the hour.
+All Wildland Trekking guides are paid by the hour (see additional Day Hike only pay below).
 For guides who have only been paid by the day, it can be an adjustment moving to an hourly pay system.
 However, due to changes in federal regulations, it is illegal for most companies to pay by the day, and hourly pay is the future of the guiding industry.

 The hourly pay for Wildland guides is based on 6 Staffing Levels: Entry Level to Level 5 as noted below.
 Newly hired guides to Wildland Trekking can bring up to 100+ days of field credit days from previous outdoor adventure employment.
-The number of field credit days a newly hired guide brings into Wildland can affect which corresponding pay level someone enters with.
-We ask that new guides provide past employers with a field credit form that they can use to inform Wildland Trekking of the number of days spent prepping and running trips for them.
+The number of field credit days a newly hired guide brings into Wildland can affect which corresponding pay level someone enters.

 Guides with less than 100 field credit days from a previous employer will start as Entry Level.

 Guides with 100 field credit days from a previous employer will start as Staffing Level 1.

 Guides can continue to advance in Staffing Levels as they accrue more field days and time employed with Wildland Trekking.